uclagiving/uclafund-site/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 * TWEAK: Allow AIOS management permission to be filtered via `aios_management_permission` filter
 * TWEAK: Make use of is_main_site() function.
 * TWEAK: Copy IP to clipboard when clicking on it at WP Security -> Brute Force -> Login whitelist.
+* TWEAK: Better context detection for the firewall

 = 5.1.1 - 16/November/2022 =